 What is Letters and Sounds?

-Letters and Sounds is a systematic approach to teaching phonics, promoted by the Department for Education and used by many schools in the UK — although it is not a National Curriculum requirement.
+Letters and Sounds is a systematic approach to teaching phonics, produced by the Department for Education and used by many schools in the UK — although it is not a National Curriculum requirement it can form a foundation for your school's approach to systematic synthetic phonics which should also include classroom work as well as reading books.
 It is broken down into six phases, covering learning from ages 3–7, by which point the aim is for children to be fluent readers.

 What are the Letters and Sounds phases?

 A summary of the phases is as follows:

 Strong focus on sounds, including listening, speaking and repeating, as well as a starting to link sounds to letters.
 Phase 1 activities are divided into seven groups:

 - Environmental sounds — encouraging children to listen to the sounds around them and comparing them within different settings.

 - Instrumental sounds — encouraging children to compare sounds made by different instruments.